 - However, there are other insurance options available.
-These include so called “hybrid” policies that combine life insurance and long-term insurance into a single policy.
-There are also some annuities available today that provide long-term care protection.
+These include so called “hybrid” life insurance policies that offer long-term care benefits.
+There are also some annuities available today that provide long-term care benefits.

 Finding a strategy that’s right for you

 There is no single “best” way to prepare for long-term care expenses during retirement.
 What is right for you will depend upon a number of factors that include your age, health, family history and how much control you want to have over your care.
 A financial professional who specializes in long-term care planning can help you make an informed decision.
 Planning sooner rather than later, may give you more and better options to choose from.

 This article was originally published in May 2019.
 It has been updated.

 Insurance products issued by Massachusetts Mutual Life Insurance Company (MassMutual), Springfield, MA 0111 1-0001.

 1 Society of Actuaries, “2017 Risks and Process of Retirement Survey,” January 2018.